Dall's porpoise: Description

 Dall's porpoises can be easily distinguished from other porpoises and cetacean species within their range.
 They have a wide, robust body, a comparatively tiny head, and no distinguished beak.
 Their flippers are positioned at the front of the body and a triangular dorsal fin sits mid-body.
 Patterns of coloration are highly variable, but Dall's porpoises are mostly black, have white to grey patches on the flank and belly, and frosting on the dorsal fin and trailing edge of the fluke.

-They are the largest porpoise species, growing up to 2.3 m in length and weighing 130–220 kg.
+They are the largest living porpoise species, growing up to 2.3 m in length and weighing 130–220 kg.
 Sexual dimorphism is apparent in body size and shape, with mature males being larger, developing a deeper caudal peduncle, and having a dorsal fin that is significantly angled forward in comparison to a female's.
 Dall's porpoise calves have a greyish coloration with no frosting on flippers and flukes.
 Calves measure about 100 cm at birth.
 Growth rates are similar at first, but at about two years old males begin to grow faster than females.
 Externally, maturity is measured by length which is usually attained at 3–5 years.
 Sizes vary between populations, but on average females reach a maximum size of 210 cm and males grow to about 220 cm, except in the southern Okhotsk Sea where males can grow as long as 239 cm.

 Two colormorphs have been identified: the dalli type and truei type.
 The truei type, found only in the western Pacific, has a white belly patch that extends farther forward across the body than that of the dalli type.